As summer camps wind to a close and kids make their final splashes at the pool, parents have one thing on their minds: back-to-school shopping.

 Does your child need a little extra help with homework and studying?
 Tutor.com, where expert tutors are online 24/7, offers free tutoring for military families.

 Do you have older kids getting ready for college testing? eKnowledge donates their SAT and ACT College Test Preparation Programs to service members and their families.
-You pay only a minimal price per standard program to cover the cost of materials, processing, distribution and customer service.
+You pay only a small fee between $19.99 and $39.99 to offset some of the streaming and support expenses.

 If you’re looking to buy a computer or other necessary electronics, check out the military discounts offered by Dell.